 Many travelers try to eat locally sourced food wherever their journey takes them.
-If you're in the Pittsburgh area, these farm-to-table restaurants have partnered with local farmers to emphasize local and sustainable foods from heirloom fruits and vegetables to free-range, hormone-free beef, pork, lamb, and poultry.
+In the Pittsburgh area, these farm-to-table restaurants have partnered with local farmers to emphasize local and sustainable foods, from heirloom fruits and vegetables to free-range, hormone-free beef, pork, lamb, and poultry.
 Enjoy fresh, organic ingredients, elegant presentations, and daily-changing, seasonal menus.

 This in-demand bistro in Pittsburgh’s Oakland neighborhood uses locally sourced and organic food as much as possible, including seasonal produce and organic, grass-fed meats.
 There's also a vegetarian tasting menu.
 Cooking techniques are French, with American and European influences.
 Menu items change slightly on a daily basis to reflect seasonal availability.
 The next day's menu is posted online by 5:00 p.m.

 02 of 06

 Chef Justin Severino was named Chef of the Year by Pittsburgh Magazine in 2015.
 He delights diner's taste buds at this small Lawrenceville eatery with a menu of house-cured meats, in-season produce, main dishes, and desserts that focus on local, urban Mediterranean-style food.
 The restaurant has a strong commitment to supporting ethical farming practices and sustainability.

 03 of 06

 Sustainability is key at Dinette, which specializes in thin-crust pizzas and appetizers that feature fresh vegetables, herbs, and cheeses.
 The short menu changes daily to take advantage of the freshest local ingredients to be found in the area.
 In summer, the restaurant's green rooftop garden supplements its local produce stock.
 It even filters and bottles its own drinking water in-house.
 Dinette is a no-tipping restaurant.